SubtleCo/Oil/client/oil/README2.md

 From then on, whenever a user logs on, they will be greeted with a list of jobs that need to be done.
 Simple as that!
 A user can then mark the job as completed from the main view once they're done.

+Users can search for other users, become friends, and then share job responsibilities with each other.
+You gave the dog their meds?
+Great!
+Now it's marked out on both of our lists!

 This app was absolutely born out of personal necessity.
 I've always been bad at following a manufactured's recommended maintenance, or remembering when the last time I changed the air filter was.
 This app is meant to be the ultimate set-and-forget reminders app for those things that you feel like it's about time to do, but no one really knows.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and [Django](https://www.djangoproject.com).